+Federal Programs

-- (a) It is BHA's policy that all apartments must be occupied pursuant to a lease that complies with HUD & DHCD regulations as well as state and local law.
-In state-aided housing, the lease must be approved by DHCD. - (b) The lease shall be signed by the Head of Household, and Co-Head of Household, if any, and by the authorized representative of BHA, prior to occupancy. - (c) All members of a Household shall be listed on the lease. - (d) If a resident transfers from one BHA apartment to another, a new lease shall be executed for the apartment into which the Household moves unless relocation occurs under the terms of a Use and Occupancy Agreement. - (e) If at any time during the term of the lease, a change in the resident's status or circumstances results in the need for changing or amending any provision of the lease, either: - (i) A new lease agreement will be executed, OR - (ii) A Notice of Rent Change will be sent to the resident, OR - (iii) An appropriate lease addendum shall be executed by the BHA and the Household and incorporated into the existing lease.
+(a) It is BHA's policy that all apartments must be occupied pursuant to a lease that complies with HUD & EOHLC regulations as well as state and local law.

+(b) The lease shall be signed by the Head of Household, and Co-Head of Household, if any, and by the authorized representative of BHA, prior to occupancy.

+(c) All members of a Household shall be listed on the lease.

+(d) If a resident transfers from one BHA apartment to another, a new lease shall be executed for the apartment into which the Household moves unless relocation occurs under the terms of a Use and Occupancy Agreement.

+(e) If at any time during the term of the lease, a change in the resident's status or circumstances results in the need for changing or amending any provision of the lease, either:

+- (i) A new lease agreement will be executed, OR - (ii) A Notice of Rent Change will be sent to the resident, OR

+(iii) An appropriate lease addendum shall be executed by the BHA and the Household and incorporated into the existing lease.

-Only those persons listed on the most recent lease or Tenant Status Review form shall be permitted to occupy an apartment on a continuing basis.
+Only those persons listed on the most recent lease or approved recertification shall be permitted to occupy an apartment on a continuing basis.